GauravBhandal/brow-lodge-api/README.md

 ## Get started

-To get the Device Linking API up and running follow these steps
+To get the Care Diary Core API up and running follow these steps

 1. Clone the repo

 1. Install the node modules

-         npm ci
+         yarn

-1. Create a `.env` file and copy / update the values from `.env.example`.
-If you are using docker-dev environment then you can take your environment config from there instead
+1. Create a `.env` file and copy / update the values from `.env.example`

 1. Run the server using

-        npm run nodemon
+        yarn start

 ---